 We monitor and control air emissions where we operate.
-Our site based monitoring includes tracking and reporting air quality parameters at intervals related to the type of emission risk, and the requirements of stakeholders and regulators.
-We use this data on a continual basis to ensure mitigation and control systems are working as expected and if necessary make adjustments.
+Our site-based monitoring includes tracking and reporting air quality parameters at intervals related to the type of emission risk, and the requirements of stakeholders and regulators.
+We use this data on a continual basis to ensure mitigation and control systems are working as expected and to make adjustments where necessary.

 Reducing our greenhouse gas emissions

 We have publicly acknowledged the reality of climate change – and its potential to affect our business, communities where we operate and the world.